mel182/preferenceNotifier/README.md

 }
 ```

-By default, it does not notify when the app configuration changes (e.g. on screen orientation changes).
+By default, it does not notify when with the last updated/added shared preference value on configuration changes (e.g. on screen orientation changes).
 In order to enable this feature:

 ```kotlin
 class MyApplication : Application()